jeremylesniewski/Bearmony/README.md

 **Bearmony** Bearmony MidiGen (Demo) – a simple program with a library of all musical chord and scale combinations, featuring real-time playback on various instruments and the ability to create MIDI files for songwriting.

+Use the GUI to choose notes/chords/progressions, set arpeggio/tempo/velocity for playbacn, pick an instrument, and export MIDI.

 ## Features
 - Chords and full progressions
 - Arpeggios (Asc/Desc/Up-Down/Random)